-Normalized versions of these vertex shading counters show the amount of shading per primitive, which gives a direct measure of mesh encoding efficiency.
+Normalized versions of the position shading counter shows the amount of shading per primitive, which gives a direct measure of mesh encoding efficiency.

 4.4.1 Position threads per input primitive

 This expression defines the number of position shader threads per input primitive.